If you’re a braces wearer, I’ve got you covered!

 TePe make a fantastic range of products to suit the needs of any brace wearer.

-A specialist in interdental cleaning products you can learn about the brand and what an interdental brush in our complete guide to interdental brushes.
+TePe are a specialist in interdental cleaning products you can learn about the brand and what an interdental brush in my complete guide to interdental brushes.

 Particular products to be aware of that could really help with cleaning your brace are: